remigermain/nested-multipart-parser/README.md

 for this working perfectly you need to follow this rules:

 - a first key need to be set ex: 'title[0]' or 'title', in both the first key is 'title'
-- each sub key need to enclose by brackets "[--your-key--]"
+- each sub key need to seperate by brackets "[--your-key--]" or dot "." (depends of your options)
 - if sub key are a full number, is converted to list
 - if sub key is Not a number is converted to dictionary
-- the key can't be rewite
+- by default,the duplicate keys can't be set (see options to override that)
   ex:

 ```python